alvarosf07/PyFinPO/README.md

 </br>

-> For examples on how to implement custom objectives in ``PyFinPO``, see [PyFinPO-UserGuide](./notebooks/1-PyPO-UserGuide.ipynb).
+> For examples on how to implement custom objectives in ``PyFinPO``, see [PyFinPO-UserGuide](./tutorials/Tutorial%201%20-%20PyFinPO%20User%20Guide.ipynb).

  </br>

 ### 3.2.4) Portfolio Optimization Period
 One of the main limitations of ``PyFinPO`` and most other Portfolio Optimization libraries is that the optimization is static (single-period), meaning that based on the input parameters the output optimal portfolio is only valid for a static period of time.
 Of course, due to the dynamic nature of financial markets it would be preferable to have a dynamic optimization in order to reflect the latest information available in the optimized portfolio and take optimal rebalancing decisions.

-Future development plans for PyPO include extending the optimization functionalities to address the portfolio optimization problem dynamically.
+Future development plans for PyFinPO include extending the optimization functionalities to address the portfolio optimization problem dynamically.
 Two main approaches can be found in literature that address PO dynamically, as a Multi-Period Portfolio Optimization (MPPO):
 - The first approach considers a discretetime PO, where the expected utility of the investor terminal wealth is maximized over a multi-period investment horizon, and portfolio can be rebalanced only at discrete points in time (e.g. for a 1-year PSP, adjusting portfolio weights at the beginning of every month).
 - The second approach is a continuous-time optimization, where asset weights can be reallocated at any time within the investment horizon.